CommonAccord/Cmacc-Org/Doc/S/ContractDrafting.md

 We also suggest a format for the definition.
 A defined term should lead with the defined term in quotes, followed by "means".
 For example:

-Def.Authorized_Representative.sec="{_Authorized_Representative}" means ....
+Def.Authorized_Representative.sec="{Def.Authorized_Representative.Target}" means ....

+With the Target rolling over to the parameter for the Defined Term:

+Def.Authorized_Representative.Target={_Authorized_Representative}

-The third piece is the defined term parameter.
+The fourth piece is the defined term parameter.
 It should be a link to the definition.
 Hence:

-_Authorized_Representative=< a  href="Def.Authorized_Representative.sec">Authorized Representative<a>
+_Authorized_Representative=< a  href="Def.Authorized_Representative.sec">Authorized Representative</a>

 Each defined term will appear as a link to the definition, wherever it is in the agreement.
 Parameterizing is a help for the reader, who can click to go to the definition.
 It can also be a help for the drafter because a "defined term" that isn't defined (yes, it happens) will stand out because there won't be a matching parameter.